 1. What is the due date for filing the Annual Return for a Private Limited Company?

-As per Section 92(4) of the Companies Act, 2013 the Annual Return has to be filed within 60 days from the Annual General Meeting (AGM) of the Company.
+As per Section 92(4) of the Companies Act, 2013, the Annual Return must be filed within 60 days of the Company’s General Meeting (AGM).

 2. What is Form MGT-7 used for?